teddyzxcv/ntfy-mcp/README.md

-# ntfy-mcp-server: Your Friendly Task Completion Notifier
+# ntfy-mcp: Your Friendly Task Completion Notifier

-Welcome to ntfy-mcp-server, the MCP server that keeps you caffeinated and informed! 🚀☕️
+Welcome to ntfy-mcp, the MCP server that keeps you caffeinated and informed! 🚀☕️

 This handy little server integrates with the Model Context Protocol to send you delightful ntfy notifications whenever your AI assistant completes a task.
 Because let's face it - you deserve that tea break while your code writes itself.